SAP/spartacus-docs/_pages/telco/contract-termination.md

 With the Contract Termination feature, while browsing TUA Spartacus, eligible customers can  terminate their existing active subscriptions resulting from a standalone purchase as per the configured The [eligibility](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2102/en-US/602fadbbb42c40a68750d0dac7deba8a.html) policies, without any penalties.
 The eligible customers see the **Terminate** button on the header of the subscription, below the banner to terminate the subscription one day before the expiry of the subscription.
 When the customer clicks the **Terminate** button, an order is placed on behalf of the customer in the backend to complete the subscription termination.

-**Note:** The **Terminate** button does not display on the subscription if the subscription is not active, and the expiry duration of the subscription is more than one day.
+**Note:** The **Terminate** button does not display below the subscription if the subscription is not active, and the expiry duration of the subscription is more than one day, as well as if the subscription is not a result of a standalone SPO purchase.

 ## Business Need